Caring for Norfolk Island Pines

 Control scale infestations by applying rubbing alcohol or horticultural oil onto affected areas.

-Norfolk Island pines require special attention when decorating them at Christmas.
+Norfolk Island pines require special attention when decorating them for holidays.
 Use small, light weight ornaments, and keep them on the tree for only a few days.
-Cool burning bulbs prevent permanent damage to the branches or needles as can be caused with hot bulbs.
+Cool burning LED bulbs prevent permanent damage to the branches or needles as can be caused with hot incandescent bulbs.
 Maintain moisture, because of the added heat.

 Have you had success with Norfolk Island pines?
 Share your tips for growing them with others in the comments section below!